Causality Across Languages: Cabécar (Chibchan)

 |Collection Status||Collection online|

-This deposit contains audio and video recordings collected from 12 Cabécar speakers as part of the Causality Across Languages project.
+This collection contains audio and video recordings collected from 12 Cabécar speakers as part of the Causality Across Languages project.

 CAL brings together an international team of researchers to investigate how speakers of different languages categorize causal chains for the purposes of describing them.
 It comprises four subprojects.
 The first of these is dedicated to the representation of causal relations in narrative discourses, with emphasis on universals and variation in underspecification and implicitness.
 The second subproject probes quantitatively and typologically the often hypothesized isomorphism between semantic and morphosyntactic complexity in verbal representations of causal chains.
 A third subproject investigates the universality of constraints on form-to-meaning mapping in descriptions of causal chains.
 The fourth and final subproject targets the cognitive representation of causality, searching for aspects of culture-specificity and possible linguistic reflexes.

-This deposit represents speakers of the Cabécar language who belong to the indigenous Cabécar people of Costa Rica.
+This collection represents speakers of the Cabécar language who belong to the indigenous Cabécar people of Costa Rica.
 All speakers were recorded at the University of Costa Rica in Turrialba, Costa Rica.

-The deposit contains sessions recorded as part of the CAL subproject (1) Causality in Discourse.
+The collection contains sessions recorded as part of the CAL subproject (1) Causality in Discourse.

 There are 12 sessions recorded as part of the Causality in Discourse subproject, each session representing one participant’s response to the discourse task.
 Sessions contain a compressed MP4 video recording and a recorded WAV file.

-The data for this deposit was collected by Nico Lehmann in September 2017.
+The data for this collection was collected by Nico Lehmann in September 2017.
 All recordings were made at the University of Costa Rica, Turrialba, Costa Rica.

 Acknowledgement and citation